joshdoman/descriptor-encrypt/README.md

 - Template extraction is possible without exposing sensitive information
 - The encryption is deterministic, producing the same output given the same descriptor

-The security of the system relies on the security of ChaCha20-Poly1305 for encryption and Shamir's Secret Sharing for threshold access control.
+The security of the system relies on the security of ChaCha20(Poly1305) for encryption and Shamir Secret Sharing for threshold access control.

 ## Installation
 To build the project, use the following command: